-It's nearly time for Father Valentine to take to the skies in his sleigh, distributing amorous cheer equally across all denizens of the world.
-Some people don't like the pressure of that newfound amorous cheer and choose not to recognise February 14th as a holiday.
-Some go all out to mark the occasion by gifting abstract depections of vital organs to those close to them (no, not that organ – family show, guys).
+It’s time for Father Valentine to take to the skies in his sleigh, distributing amorous cheer equally across all denizens of the world.
+Some people don’t like the pressure of that newfound amorous cheer and choose not to recognise February 14 as a holiday.
+Some go all out to mark the occasion by gifting abstract depictions of vital organs to those close to them (no, not that organ – family show, guys).

 “What… What am I looking at?” your partner says, trying to remain enthusiastic as they try to make sense of the lines of complicated text on an unfriendly grey background you’ve loaded up for them.